vporton/sdk/docs/design/asset-canister-interface.md

 This document is meant to describe the interface, not the idiosyncrasies of the implementation.

-## The Asset Type

-### Key

-The `key` identifies the asset.
-It is a string that must be unique within the asset canister.
-By convention, it should begin with a forward slash.
-For example, `/index.html`.

-### Content Type

-The `content_type` is a string that identifies the type of the asset, such as `text/plain` or `image/jpeg`.
-It is used to set the `Content-Type` header when serving the asset over HTTP.

-### Content Encoding

-An asset contains one or more encodings.
-Each encoding is identified by a `content_encoding` string, such as `identity` or `gzip`.
-It is used to set the `Content-Encoding` header when serving the asset over HTTP.

-### Content Chunks

-Each encoding contains one or more "chunks" of data.
-The size of each chunk is limited by the message ingress limit.

-Content chunks can have any size that fits within the message ingress limit, but for a given asset encoding, all chunks except the last must have the same size.

-### Content Hash

-The `sha256` field contains the SHA-256 hash of the entire asset encoding.
-It is used to set the `ETag` header when serving the asset over HTTP.

-### Max Age

-The `max_age` field is the maximum number of seconds that the asset can be cached by a browser or CDN.
-It is used to set the `max-age` value of the `Cache-Control` header when serving the asset over HTTP.

-### Headers

-The `headers` field is a list of additional headers to set when serving the asset over HTTP.

-### Aliasing

-The `is_enabled` field should be called `enable_aliasing`.
-It enables retrieval of an asset with a different key, if the requested key does not match any asset.

-The rules are as follows:

-- an attempt to retrieve `{some key}/` can instead retrieve `{some key}/index.html`
-- an attempt to retrieve `{some key}`, where `{some key}` does not end with `.html`, can instead retrieve either `{some key}.html` or `{some key}/index.html`

-### Raw Access

-The `allow_raw_access` field controls whether an asset can be retrieved from `raw.ic0.app` or `raw.icp0.io`.
-If false (which is the default), then the asset canister will redirect any such attempts to the non-raw URL.

 ## Storing Assets

 ### Batch Updates